 - “And when I am ill, it is [God] who cures me.” —Ash-Shu’ara, The Poets: 26:80

 - “The Lord is my strength and my shield; my heart trusted in him and I am helped.” —Psalm 28:7

-Whatever the right Get Well message is for your situation, get writing.
-Genuine care makes a real difference in people’s lives—we are privileged to see it happen every single day.
-If we can help you put your wishes of comfort into a Get Well card or Get Well gift, we feel good.
+Whatever the right get well message is for your situation, get writing.
+Genuine care makes a real difference in people’s lives—we are privileged to see it happen daily.
+We hope to help you put your best wishes into a get well card or get well gift.
 We hope you and the people you care about do, too.